 A History of Colored Gemstones

-Humans have worn gems for thousands of years as visible symbols of status, beauty, power, protection, healing, community and religion.
+Humans have worn gems for thousands of years as symbols of status, beauty, power, protection, healing, community and religion.
 Various cultures have prescribed different meanings and special significance to each gemstone but one fact unites them across time: their perceived value.

 What Are Gems?